 - MAX-Use MAX with a camera file containing preprogrammed commands.
-When an acquisition is initiated, the commands are sent to the camera. - clsercon.exe-Use National instruments terminal emulator for Camera Link, clsercon.exe, if a camera file with preprogrammed serial commands does not exist for your camera.
+When an acquisition is initiated, the commands are sent to the camera. - clsercon.exe-Use the National Instruments terminal emulator for Camera Link, clsercon.exe, if a camera file with preprogrammed serial commands does not exist for your camera.
 With clsercon.exe, you can still communicate serially with your camera.
-From the <NI-IMAQ>\bin directory, access clsercon.exe. - Manufacturer Supplied Camera Control Utility-Camera manufacturers who are compliant with the Camera Link 1.1 or later specification provide a camera control utility which sends the appropriate serial commands for configuring your camera through the NI 1427 serial port.
+Go to <NI-IMAQ>\bin to access clsercon.exe.